y18-h21/python-guess-game/README.md

 -> Feedback on whether the guessed number is too high, too low, or correct.
 -> Option to play again after finishing the game.

-## Requirements
--> Python 3.x
--> No external libraries are required.

 ## How to Play
 -> Run the Python script.
 -> The computer will ask you to guess a number within a given range.